I’m worried about the dogs and kids walking on the lawn after treatment. How long do I have to keep them off?

 If you’re looking to be the envy of your neighborhood with a show-stopping golf course lawn, look no further.
 Weeds (and pests) are the arch-nemesis of a healthy lawn — particularly when you’re trying to kill them without killing your grass.
-Weed control can be a hassle, especially when it becomes a full-time job.
+Weed control can be a hassle and in some cases, killing weeds in your lawn can feel like a full-time job.

 The most effective long-term solution for controlling weeds is to have a healthy lawn in the first place.
 Using fertilizers, biostimulants, and soil moisture managers can help keep your lawn in fighting form.
 Mowing your lawn regularly at the recommended height for your grass type is a natural way of controlling weeds.
 If the turf is healthy and flourishing, weeds have a hard time competing with grass for nutrients and resources.

 Despite your best efforts, weeds can be pretty stubborn.
-The surefire way to get rid of weeds without killing grass is to pull them up manually.
-But, to initially target weeds quickly and effectively, certain herbicides can help kill weeds without damaging your lawn.
+A surefire way to get rid of weeds without killing grass is to pull them up manually.
+But, to initially target weeds quickly and effectively, herbicides can help kill weeds without damaging your lawn.

 Weed Killer That Doesn’t Kill Grass